Pridecraft-Studios/website/src/routes/faithfulpride/+page.svelte.md

         alt="GitHub Commit Activity"/>
 </aside>

 This is Faithful Pride.
-A LGBTQ+ Pride themed Resource Pack made by [Pridecraft Studios](https://git.pridecraft.gay/), with the 32x quality and looks of [Faithful](https://faithfulpack.net/).
+A LGBTQ+ Pride themed Resource Pack made by [Pridecraft Studios], with the 32x quality and looks of [Faithful](https://faithfulpack.net/).
 We make Minecraft queer.

 <Donate />